MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 6. To modify information on a line that has been set to **Submitted**, select the line, and then choose the **Reopen** action.

     > [!NOTE]
     >   A manager may reject a time sheet line that is submitted for approval.
-If a line has a status of **Rejected**, you can make changes to the line, and then choose **Submit** again.
+If a line has the status **Rejected**, you can make changes to the line, and then choose **Submit** again.
 7. Choose the **OK** button.

 ## To approve or reject a time sheet